 Get some work experience - make yourself known to your local fisheries team, go out with them and try to get an active voluntary role in an organisation like the Canal & River Trust, Rivers Trust, Angling Trust or your local rivers "friends of" group.
-It's a competitive world out there and you need to stand out from the crowd.
+It's a competitive world out there and you need to stand out from the crowd in demonstrating your commitment.

 Know what you want - there are various roles within the fisheries industry; from running a fishery, to selling fishing tackle or restoring and protecting rivers.
 Make the effort to investigate all the different elements.

-Qualifications are not enough, you need experience to stand out in an interview.
-This is usually unpaid, but worth the effort.
+Qualifications alone are not quite enough, you need experience to stand out in an interview.
+This is usually unpaid to begin with, but worth the effort.

 Qualifications do however help!
 I would always strive to get the best you can – knowing what I wanted to do helped me enormously as I had something to aim for amongst endless classes and revision timetables.

 Once you are there, keep yourself up to date.
 You always need to be learning.
 In my case this is now getting out and seeing what policies and processes mean to the teams doing the work.
-Things move on and I cannot depend on how I did stuff.
+Things move on and I cannot always depend on how I did stuff in the past.
 You’ll learn more in a day visiting field teams than you will ever do in a series of meetings trying to decide what is best for a process you have not seen.
 Also, I get to dust off those wellies!

 The team undertake a diverse range of work including looking after the Trust's £40 million worth of fish stocks, managing agreements with over 250 different angling clubs and helping more people, especially youngsters, take up angling on the canal.
 Follow this blog to keep updated with the thoughts and work of the team.See more blogs from this author